bigmlcom/bigml-node/docs/index.md

 ```
 Note that the `get` method's second and third arguments ensure that the
 retrieval waits for the model to be finished before retrieving it and that all
-the fields used in the model will be downloaded respectively.
+the fields used in the model will be downloaded.
 Beware of using
 filtered fields models to instantiate a local model.
 If an important field is
 missing (because it has been excluded or
 filtered), an exception will arise.
 In this example, the connection to BigML